reginash99/Rescue-mate/README.md

 # FASTAPI
 In order for the api to work, you need to run these commands (all of these inside your conda environment):

 conda install fastapi
 conda install uvicorn
 conda install python-multipart

-Then run this on the WSL ubuntu: uvicorn api_server:app --reload.
+Then run this on the WSL ubuntu:

+uvicorn api_server:app --reload.

 This is how to start the backend server.

 Keep in mind that pretrained.sh needs to be encoded in CRLF.
 Look at the bottom right of your screen, next to the UTF-8 while you are in the file pretrained.sh.
 Being inside the file pretrained.sh is important, the encoding does not work for the entire project, it is file dependant.
 After you change the encoding to CRLF it will appear as if you have made changes to the pretrained.sh, this is fine.
+If you still get errors, try changing it back to LF, then save then try again.
+Change between them (LF and CRLF) and save when you face errors.

 ## FRONTEND